Pa-Touche/Vaccineo/README.md

 - lombok: getter/setter/equals & Hashcode etc.
 - mapstruct: generating POJO mapping code

+### Type of tests

+- **Unit tests**
+- **Whitebox tests**: to check that all "attached" entities where properly deleted
+- **Spring Boot Tests**: allows to execute tests that load the Spring Boot contexts, not an integration test but for this application provides very similar safety.

 ## Enhancements

 To keep things simple some shortcuts were made, some of those with explanation are listed here: